Soothing soreness from an Exercise!

 For cardio, find a proper breathing rhythm where you can still breathe comfortably as the exertion calls for it.
 For example, on a brisk walk, you should be able to maintain a conversation, but not so comfortable that you can sing; on a jog or run, speaking may not be applicable, but you shouldn't be gasping for air during the exercise.

 Also as Wrkgirl11 touched on, activating the proper muscle groups for the activity helps increase the safety of the rest of your body's function.
 A solid core (torso area) not only helps with posture, but it allows for proper form, ensuring that your spine is properly aligned which affects everything from upper and lower back pain, along with hip and knee pain.
 Just don't over-tighten the muscles.
-You don't want to strain them too much as it cuts off blood flow and can cause cramping and lactic acid build-up.
+You don't want to strain them too much as it cuts off blood flow and can cause cramping and lactic acid build-up.0 -

-bump to save
+bump to save0

 This discussion has been closed.